 The cranial nerves run from the brain to the head and face and control movement and sensation.

 An injury to the brain, such as a concussion, can damage these nerves and affect how well they work.

-The facial nerve is one of the cranial nerves.
+The trigeminal nerve is one of the cranial nerves, it is responsible for sensation in the face.
 If it is damaged, it could cause a loss of sensation in the face, include tingling or numbness in the lips.